FriendsOfTYPO3/tea/README.md

 #### Ready to use GitHub Actions
 You can use prepared GitHub Actions.
 All of ready to use GitHub Actions are in [TYPO3 Continuous Integration organisation](https://github.com/TYPO3-Continuous-Integration).
-Example workflow is defined in `ci.yml`.
+An example workflow is defined in `ci.yml`
 ### GitLab
 For GitLab, please use the pipeline that is defined in `.gitlab-ci.yml`.
 ## Security